facilityregistry/fred-api/docs/api_specifications.rst

 Geolocation
 ~~~~~~~~~~~

-Geolocation represented by latitude and longitude cooridinates in decimal degrees.
+Geolocation represented by latitude and longitude coordinates in that order.

 ::

-  coordinates: [-1.6917, 29.5250]
+  coordinates: [*lat*, *long*]

 Active
 ~~~~~~

-Active = True/False indicates whether the facility is active or not.
+Active = true/false indicates whether the facility is active or not.

 ::

-  active: TRUE
+  active: true

 Created At
 ~~~~~~~~~~

-`ISO 8601 <http://en.wikipedia.org/wiki/ISO_8601/>`_ timestamp of when the facility was created.
+`ISO 8601 <http://en.wikipedia.org/wiki/ISO_8601>`_ timestamp, including timezone, of when the facility was created.
 ::
   created_at: "2011-11-16T14:26:15Z"

 Updated At
 ~~~~~~~~~~
-`ISO 8601 <http://en.wikipedia.org/wiki/ISO_8601/>`_ timestamp of when the facility was last updated.
+`ISO 8601 <http://en.wikipedia.org/wiki/ISO_8601>`_ timestamp, including timezone, of when the facility was last updated.
 ::
   updated_at: "2011-11-16T14:26:15Z"